bacula-web/bacula-web/README.md

 **Important note:**

-> The only purpose of this pre-installed archive was to provide an easy way for users who wheren't able to install Composer on their servers
+> The only purpose of this pre-installed archive was to provide an easy way for users who weren't able to install Composer on their servers
 >
 > Please note that it will not be available once proper packages will be available